 If the Southern way of life is your cup of tea, then Natchez (less than three hours away) will charm your socks off!
 The soul of Natchez begins and ends with the Mighty Mississippi, and you have to get up close to appreciate its size and glory.
 Take a stroll around the many walking paths, stop off and enjoy a shady picnic, or even take an old-time carriage ride.

-Next, take a tour of historic downtown and enjoy a tour of the famous Antebellum mansions.
+Next, take a tour of the historic downtown and enjoy a tour of the famous Antebellum mansions.
 Keep the history going by checking out the Grand Village of the Natchez Indians, featuring Indian mounds that are hundreds of years old.
 With spas, art galleries, shopping, and a casino on the river, there’s no shortage of fun options in this new, old Southern town.

 As the name would suggest, Abita Springs is a great weekend trip for the beer lover in your life.
 Nearby in Covington is the Abita Brewery, home to Lousiana’s largest beer maker.
 Take a tour of the brewery (Wed-Sun) and of course, stop by the taproom to try out the deliciously fresh brews (open daily).
 If you’re into interesting (maybe weird) local attractions, then you have to check out the Abita Mystery House, home to 1000s of odd collections and inventions.